Emergency & Crisis Response

 All specific threats of harm to others should be taken seriously.
 Instances when a student makes a threat of violence against a specific person or persons and/or threatens a specific violent act (e.g., bomb threat, threat to kill someone), call Security Services (x3311).
-Do not leave the student alone unless you feel unsafe with him or her.
+Do not leave the student alone unless you feel unsafe in their company.
 If needed, ask someone else to contact Security Services while you remain with the student.

-- Security Services will detain the student and determine whether to contact Tacoma Police.
+- Security Services may detain the student and determine whether to contact Tacoma Police.

 - After Security Services arrives, or as soon as practical, contact the Residence Life professional staff member on call.

 - The Residence Life person on call will notify appropriate DSA staff members.

 - Security Services will notify the appropriate segment of the campus community (e.g., for a bomb threat) or the person(s) against whom the threat was made.